 Patients should expect transparency.
 Women have the right to information about the care capabilities of a hospital.
 This is particularly important for women with chronic or complex health conditions.

 My concern with levels of care, however, is that there’s a fine line between patient education and marketing.
 I worry that some hospitals will use their designations as a gimmick instead of a communication tool.

 For example, a Level 1 hospital that is close by might be a perfectly fine place for a woman with a low-risk pregnancy to deliver.
 But if she sees advertisements that suggest she travel a few hours away to “the best hospital to give birth in North Texas,” she might be tempted to make an unnecessary and potentially expensive trip.

 Level of maternal care designations are meant to guide women with high-risk pregnancies to specialized care, not increase hospital patient volume or revenue.

-UT Southwestern is applying to be a Level 4 center, and our site survey will be in November 2019.
-We are eager for the new designations to take effect.
 For years, the medical community and patients themselves have focused “pregnancy care” more on fetal health than maternal health.
-And we hope the new law is the first step in recognizing and improving the gaps in women’s health care in Texas.
+And we hope the focus on both is a step toward recognizing and improving the gaps in women’s health care in Texas.

 Stay on top of health care news.
 Subscribe to our blog today.